Bayesian Matrix Decomposition and Applications: Introduction and Background

 \end{definition}

 And in all cases, vectors are formulated in a column rather than in a row.
 A row vector will be denoted by a transpose of a column vector such as $\ba^\top$.
 A specific column vector with values is split by the semicolon symbol $``;"$, e.g., $\bx=[1;2;3]$ is a column vector in $\real^3$.
 Similarly, a specific row vector with values is split by the comma symbol $``,"$, e.g., $\by=[1,2,3]$ is a row vector with 3 values.
-Further, a column vector can be denoted by the transpose of a row vector e.g., $\by=[1,2,3]^\top$ is a column vector.
+Furthermore, a column vector can be denoted by the transpose of a row vector e.g., $\by=[1,2,3]^\top$ is a column vector.

-The transpose of a matrix $\bA$ will be denoted by $\bA^\top$, and its inverse will be denoted by $\bA^{-1}$ .
-We will denote the $p \times p$ identity matrix by $\bI_p$ (or simply $\bI$ when the size can be determined from context).
-A vector or matrix of all zeros will be denoted by a \textbf{boldface} zero $\bzero$, whose size should be clear from context, or we denote $\bzero_p$ to be the vector of all zeros with $p$ entries.
-Similarly, a vector or matrix of all ones will be denoted by a \textbf{boldface} one $\bone$, whose size is clear from context, or we denote $\bone_p$ to be the vector of all ones with $p$ entries.
-We will frequently omit the subscripts of these matrices when the dimensions are clear from context.
+The transpose of a matrix $\bA$ will be denoted by $\bA^\top$, and its inverse will be denoted by $\bA^{-1}$.
+We will denote the $P \times P$ identity matrix by $\bI_P$ (or simply $\bI$ when the dimension is clear from context).
+A vector or matrix of all zeros will be denoted by a \textbf{boldface} zero $\bzero$, whose size should be clear from context, or we denote $\bzero_P$ to be the vector of all zeros with $P$ entries.
+Similarly, a vector or matrix of all ones will be denoted by a \textbf{boldface} one $\bone$, whose size is clear from context, or we denote $\bone_P$ to be the vector of all ones with $P$ entries.
+Subscripts on $\bI$, $\bzero$, and $\bone$ are often omitted when the dimensions are unambiguous.